ericmuckley/DeepLab/README.md

 # DeepLab

-This is a web application for streamlinng the management and analysis of scientific samples.
+This is a web application for management and analysis of scientific samples.

 ### THIS SOFTWARE IS CURRENTLY IN ACTIVE DEVELOPMENT